 This blog is powered by WordPress.
-That means that the content you read was edited in the WordPress administrative interface and that same content is now presented to you by WordPress engine.
-WordPress powers 24% of the web.
-And for good reason.
-It is amazing.
-It is free, fast and easy.
+That means that the content you read was edited in the WordPress administrative interface and that same content is now presented to you by the WordPress engine!

-One little bit of proof of this: the WordPress admin backend looks (to me) pretty much the same as it did back then.
-Which speaks volumes for having made the right design choices from the get go (or making incremental improvements without breaking UX).
+One little bit of proof of this: the WordPress admin backend looks (to me) pretty much the same as it did back in 2005.
+Which says a lot about someone making the right design choices from the get go (or: making the right incremental improvements without breaking UX).

 Automattic and Matt

 So it was a no-brainer when I had to pick a CMS for this blog.
-However I also like experimenting, and static site generators have quite the buzz and certainly do have an appeal.
-Mainly for two reasons: speed and security.
-But I quickly found WordPress is fast enough for my needs, so there goes that reason.
-Also WordPress itself is pretty rock solid.
+However I also like experimenting, and static site generators are all the rage right now and they certainly do have an appeal.
+And mainly for two reasons: speed and security.
+But WordPress is fast enough for my needs, so there goes that reason.
+And also WordPress itself is pretty rock solid.
 Most security problems are related to third party plugins, not the core.
-(I <3 <3 the auto-update feature that WordPress introduced in version 3.7).
-And lastly there are so *many* great, free templates available for WordPress, no static site generator could compete.
+(I 💖 the auto-update feature that WordPress introduced in version 3.7).
+And lastly there are just so *many* great, free templates available for WordPress, that no static site generator could compete (yet).
 So, I’ll stick with WordPress, which is amazing!

 Also published on Medium.